-Dumbbell Chest Fly: How To Do, Muscle Worked, and Form
+Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

-If you want to build a bigger, better-shaped chest, dumbbell chest fly are a must-have addition to your chest workout routine.
-Increasing your chest’s strength doesn’t just make you look better, it also helps you feel stronger.
+If you want to build a bigger and better-shaped chest, dumbbell chest fly are a must-have addition to your chest workout routine.

-The dumbbell fly, a bodybuilding favorite, is a chest isolation exercise and is usually performed after big compound lifts, such as the Barbell press and incline bench press.
+The dumbbell fly is a bodybuilding favorite and a chest isolation exercise, usually performed after big compound lifts, such as the barbell press and incline bench press.

-Flies can be performed using any weight that can be held in the hand.
-The simplest equipment to use is a dumbbell, though the exercise can also be performed using a cable machine.
-Dumbbell fly can be performed supine, sitting or standing upright.
+A Lying dumbbell fly is the simplest way to perform a chest fly, though the exercise can also be performed using a cable machine.
+They can be performed supine, sitting, or standing upright.

 Muscles Worked During Dumbbell Chest Fly